pacthoen/BMW2_RNA_clust_vis/tutorial/tutorial.md

     > <question-title></question-title>
     >
     > 1. How many GO terms are over-represented with an adjusted P-value < 0.05?
 How many are under-represented?
-    > 2. How are the over-represented GO terms divided into MF, CC and BP?
-And for under-represented GO terms?
+    > 2. Do you find evidence that p53 plays a role in the response to IR?
     >
     > > <solution-title></solution-title>
     > >
     > > 1.
-60 GO terms (0.50%) are over-represented and 7 (0.07%) under-represented.
+5 GO terms (4 from the Biological Processes category, 1 from the Molecular Function category) are over-represented.
-    > >
+    > > 2.
+Signal transduction by p53 class mediator is second in rank and contains 19 differentially expressed genes.
     > >    {% tool [Filter data on any column using simple expressions](Filter1) %} on c8 (adjusted p-value for over-represented GO terms) and c9 (adjusted p-value for under-represented GO terms)
     > >
     > > 2.
 For over-represented, 50 BP, 5 CC and 5 MF and for under-represented, 5 BP, 2 CC and 0 MF